Editor-in-Chief: Molly Thomas

 Stephanie Triefus is a PhD Candidate at Erasmus University Rotterdam, Netherlands, researching human rights and international investment law.
 She holds a Master of Public International Law specialising in Human Rights (cum laude) from Utrecht University in the Netherlands and a Bachelor of Laws/Arts (Honours I) from Macquarie University in Australia.
 Stephanie is admitted as a lawyer in Australia and has practiced commercial and community law.
 She is an Executive Editor of the Utrecht Journal of International and European Union Law and her research interests include business and human rights and the rights of Indigenous peoples.
 Stephanie was appointed as Assistant Editor of the ILA Reporter in July 2020.

 Assistant Editor: Tess Van Geelen

-Tess Van Geelen has a Bachelor of Arts from the University of Queensland, a Bachelor of Laws (Hons IIA) from Queensland University of Technology, and a GDLP from the Australian National University.
-Tess is currently a Legal Officer at the Australian Law Reform Commission in Brisbane, Australia.
-Previously, she was a Visiting Researcher at the University of the South Pacific under the New Colombo Plan Scholarship, and attended the United Nations Framework Convention on Climate Change CoP supporting delegations from the Pacific Islands.
-Tess was awarded the Leiden University Excellence Scholarship to study an Advanced LLM in Public International Law, which she will commence in September 2021.
-Her interests include international environmental and climate change law, human rights law, legal pluralism, and the impact of business on human rights and the environment.
+Tess Van Geelen has a Bachelor of Arts from the University of Queensland, a Bachelor of Laws from Queensland University of Technology, and a GDLP from the Australian National University.
+Tess currently works as a Negotiations Officer at the Australian Department of Agriculture, Water and the Environment.
+Previously, she was a Legal Officer at the Australian Law Reform Commission, and prior to that a Visiting Researcher at the University of the South Pacific.
+Her interests include international environment and climate change law, human rights law, legal pluralism, and the impact of business on human rights and the environment.
 Tess was appointed as Assistant Editor of the ILA Reporter in August 2020.

 Follow Tess on LinkedIn.